 “There’s no way in hell I’d ever risk getting sued and possibly thrown in jail for a stupid prank.”

 There would be no repercussions from Kickstarter or law enforcement if Dark Skyes turns out to be the kind of software that Sam Hyde mentions.
-The only obligation to backers project owners have is to deliver them a product, it doesn’t necessarily mean it has to meet the exact specifications.
-Taken a step further, there have been numerous situations where people failed to deliver any of their promised product and still nothing happened to them, it’s one of the current gaps in Kickstarter.
-Either way, Michael would be home free.
+The only obligation project owners have is to attempt to deliver a product.
+Plenty of developers have failed to deliver any promised product and still nothing happened to them, it’s one of the current gaps with crowdfunding.

-The most recent update, made on March 13th, is from Michael again defending himself and stating that he’s received over 200 messages from people asking for answers and that “I’ve taken the time to reply to most of them, in as much detail as time will allow, but at the end of the day there is still much work to be done.”
-This again goes back to the entire point of a Kickstarter campaign, which is to get involved with your fans, build trust, and be 100% engaged; something that hasn’t happened.
+The most recent update, made on March 13th, is from Harms again defending himself and stating that he’s received over 200 messages from people asking for answers and that “I’ve taken the time to reply to most of them, in as much detail as time will allow, but at the end of the day there is still much work to be done.”
+This again goes back to the entire point of a Kickstarter campaign, which is to get involved with your fans, build trust, and be 100% engaged.
+Something that hasn’t happened.

 3/14 Update – User “TSP” commented on this story with a link that contains a cached copy of Sam Hyde’s “cold sweats” Facebook post.
-The image shows a response from Michael Harms hestitantly supporting the idea of “Project Mayhem,” which is another name for the MDE MLP operation.
-However, keep in mind, I’ve been unable to verify the authenticity of the image.
+The image shows a response from Michael Harms hesitantly supporting the idea of “Project Mayhem,” which is another name for the MDE MLP operation.
+I’ve been unable to verify the authenticity of the image.

 Current Campaign Status